 - a.
-Regulatory Guides issued from time-to-time by the Australian Securities & Investments Commission;
+Regulatory Guides and Practice Notes issued from time-to-time by the Australian Securities & Investments Commission;

-- b. occupational health & safety legislation;
+- b. workplace health & safety legislation;

 - c. employment related legislation;

 - d. anti-discrimination legislation; and

 - e. taxation legislation.

-2.14 Constitutions
+2.13 Constitutions

 The Constitution of the Company is a key governance document.
 The Board must ensure that it complies at all times with the provisions of the Constitution.